Remembering Neelam Sanjeeva Reddy, the Man at Centre of Congress’ Split in '60s

 His Presidential contest resulted in the split of the Indian National Congress proving to hold great significance in the history of the party.

-On his death anniversary, The Quint is reposting an excerpt from ‘India After Gandhi: The History of the World’s Largest Democracy’ by noted historian Ramachandra Guha that explores the point of widening differences that became apparent with Reddy’s candidacy from presidency.
+On his death anniversary on 1 June, 2022, The Quint is reposting an excerpt from ‘India After Gandhi: The History of the World’s Largest Democracy’ by noted historian Ramachandra Guha that explores the point of widening differences that became apparent with Reddy’s candidacy from presidency.
 Originally published on 19 May 2016.

 Throughout 1968 and 1969, writes one biographer, Mrs Gandhi was a ‘frustrated leader.
 She was not strong enough to defy the [Congress] organization and not rash enough to quit.’
 Her chance came in the summer of 1969, when Dr Zakir Hussain died half-way through his term as president of the republic.